List of retired South Pacific cyclone names: History

-Later that decade as the dual sex naming of tropical cyclones started in the Northern Hemisphere, the NZMS looked at adding names from around the Pacific to the naming lists rather than the European names that were currently used.
-As a result of the many languages and cultures in the Pacific there was a lot of discussion surrounding this matter, with one name "Oni" being dropped as it meant the end of the world in one language.
-One proposal suggested that cyclones be named from the country nearest to which they formed, however, this was dropped when it was realized that a cyclone might be less destructive in its formative stage than later in its development.
-Eventually it was decided to throw names from all over the South Pacific into a pot at a training course, where each course member provided a list of names that were short, easily pronounced, culturally acceptable throughout the Pacific and did not contain any idiosyncrasies.
-These names were then collated, edited for suitability before being cross-checked with the group for acceptability.
-It was intended that the four lists of names should be alphabetical with alternative male and female names while using only ethnic names, however, it was not possible to complete the lists using only ethnic names so some European names were added in.
-As a result, there was a scattering of European names in the final naming lists, which have been used by the Fiji Meteorological Service and NZMS since the 1980–81 season.
+In 1979, the NZMS considered adding traditional Pacific names to the naming lists, rather than relying solely on European names, which prompted considerable discussion due to the anticipated difficulties of navigating the region's many languages and cultures.
+One proposal was that cyclones should be given names from the country nearest to where they formed; however, this proposal was abandoned when it was realised that a cyclone might be less destructive in its formative stage than later in its development.
+Eventually, it was decided to pool names from across the South Pacific during a training course, where each course member provided a list of names that were short, easily pronounced, culturally acceptable throughout the region and free of idiosyncrasies.
+These names were then collated, edited for suitability and cross-checked with the group for acceptability to create four alphabetical lists of names, which have been used by the Fiji Meteorological Service since the 1980–81 season.